-|»||Core courses cover all branches of international law applicable to armed conflicts: Public International Law International Humanitarian Law, International Human Rights Law, International Refugee Law and International Criminal Law.
-These courses are taught in English, although students may decide to pass the exam in French.
+|»||Core Courses cover all branches of international law applicable to armed conflicts: Public International Law International Humanitarian Law, International Human Rights Law, International Refugee Law and International Criminal Law.
+These courses are taught in English.
 They are completed by tutorials given both in English and in French by the Academy’s teaching assistants.|

 |»||A LL.M. paper, either in English or in French, in one of the subject matters of the programme.
 The best LL.M. paper is awarded the Geneva Academy Best LL.M. paper Prize and the paper which best reflects Henry Dunant's vision is awarded the Henry Dunant Prize.|